jrodl3r/jrod.io/LOG.md

 "change contact h2 to 'Connect' on breakpoints where contact/social panels are merged"

-'cleanup stage preview close button responsiveness' 'cleanup header bg pattern on large/cinema displays' 'create new Stage object, add close button to stage preview'
+"adjust footer background styles so user doesn't see artifacts on over-scroll effect" 'cleanup stage preview close button responsiveness' 'cleanup header bg pattern on large/cinema displays' 'create new Stage object, add close button to stage preview'